storesafe/cordova-sqlite-storage/README.md

         #import "File.h"
     #endif

-and in PGSQLitePlugin.m JSONRepresentation must be changed to JSONString:
+and in iOS-legacy-phonegap/SQLitePlugin.m JSONRepresentation must be changed to JSONString:

-    --- a/Plugins/PGSQLitePlugin.m
-    +++ b/Plugins/PGSQLitePlugin.m
     @@ -219,7 +219,7 @@
              if (hasInsertId) {
                  [resultSet setObject:insertId forKey:@"insertId"];